The Institute for Healthcare Improvement, with support from The John A. Hartford Foundation, is launching the

 Register once to gain access to the entire call series.

 Please register at least one hour before the start of the next scheduled call to ensure you receive connection information.

 - Immediate access to specific, pragmatic guidance on clinical and operational issues confronting the nursing home community today.
 Guidance will be focused and ready to implement.

-- Ability to speak with collective voice to federal and state policy makers, regulators, health care systems, and others to help remove policy and regulatory barriers to mission-critical operational challenges.
+- Ability to speak with a collective voice to federal and state policymakers, regulators, health care systems, and others to help remove policy and regulatory barriers to mission-critical operational challenges.

 - Viewing access to recordings of all previous huddle calls, going back to May 2020.